Harmonic projections in negative curvature: Introduction

 The reason we are able to prove the stronger Theorem \ref{thm:main-hyp-space-full} for hyperbolic spaces is that in this case we have a precise estimate on the heat kernel.
 Apart from this, the proofs of Theorems \ref{thm:main-hyp-space-full} and \ref{thm:main-hadamard} are very similar, so the entire paper apart from \S\ref{section:proof} deals with the more general setting of Theorem \ref{thm:main-hadamard}.
 Hence let $S$ be a set in $\partial_\infty M$, and let $K$ be the convex hull of $S$.
 We let $r:M\to K$ be the nearest-point retraction.
 For the purposes of this outline, assume that $M$ has sectional curvature at most $-1$.
 The proof consists of four steps. \begin{enumerate} \item We construct a smooth map $\tilde{r}:M\to M$ that is at a bounded distance from $r$, so that its derivative and Hessian have the property $\norm{\nabla_x \tilde{r}}, \norm{H(\tilde{r})_x}\leq C e^{-\mathrm{dist}(x, K)}$, for some constant $C$.
 This $\tilde{r}$ is the result of a construction of Benoist and Hulin in \cite[\S 2.2]{benoist-hulin-pinched-hadamard}.
 Their exact statements do not apply here since $\tilde{r}$ is not a quasi-isometry, and moreover we need slightly stronger conclusions than they do.
 We summarize their construction in \S\ref{section:mollify-retraction}, and explain how it applies to $r$. \item Let $N_C(K)$ be the $C$-neighborhood of $K$, for some $C$ large.
 We show that assuming that the integral $\int_{N_C(K)} G(x,y)d\mathrm{vol}(y)$ of the Green's function $G(\cdot,\cdot)$ is bounded in $x$, there exists a bounded map $\Phi:M\to\mathbb{R}$ so that

+where $\tau(\tilde{r})$ denotes the tension field of $\tilde{r}$ (the exact definition will be given in \S\ref{section:setting}).
 This is the content of Lemma \ref{lm:greens-estimate-implies-soln}.
 We use the assumption that the integral of the Green's function is bounded to construct $\Phi$ on $N_C(K)$.
-On $M\setminus N_C(K)$, we construct $\Phi$ as a suitable function of the distance $\mathrm{dist}(x, \tilde{r}(x))$. \item We construct harmonic maps $h_d:B(x, d)\to M$ that agree with $\tilde{r}$ on $\partial B(x,d)$.
+On $M\setminus N_C(K)$, we construct $\Phi$ as a suitable function of the distance $\mathrm{dist}(x, \tilde{r}(x))$. \item Denote the ball centered at $x$ of radius $d$ by $B(x, d)$.
+We construct harmonic maps $h_d:B(x, d)\to M$ that agree with $\tilde{r}$ on $\partial B(x,d)$.
 Then by an estimate of Schoen and Yau \cite{schoen-yau-laplacian-distance} on the Laplacian of the distance between smooth maps, we get

 By the maximum principle we see that $\mathrm{dist}(h_d(x), \tilde{r}(x))\leq 2\sup_x\abs{\Phi(x)}$.
 Since this bound is uniform in $d$, a compactness argument shows that we can take a limit of $h_d$ as $d\to\infty$ to get a harmonic map that is at a bounded distance from $\tilde{r}$.
 This argument is in the proof of Corollary \ref{cor:finish-from-green}.
 This step essentially appears in the work of Donnelly \cite[Lemma 3.1]{donelly}. \item To finish the proof of Theorems \ref{thm:main-hyp-space-full} and \ref{thm:main-hadamard}, we only need to verify that $\int_{N_C(K)} G(x,y)d\mathrm{vol}(y)$ is bounded in $x$ for arbitrarily large $C$.
 We first show the bound